blackhillsinfosec/FreeLabFriday_Labs/IntroClassFiles/Tools/IntroClass/n8n-part2.md

 ---

 > [!NOTE]
 > This part requires your own API key.
-It costs a tiny amount per request (usually a fraction of a cent).
-The lab shows both OpenAI and Anthropic - pick whichever you have a key for.
+It costs a tiny amount per request (usually a fraction of a cent)

 ---

 ## Step 1 - Get an API Key

-Choose one provider:
+Choose the provider:

 - **OpenAI:** create a key at https://platform.openai.com/api-keys
-- **Anthropic:** create a key at https://console.anthropic.com/settings/keys

 Copy the key somewhere safe.
 You will paste it into n8n in a moment.